xogroup/kapacitor-configmap-listener/API.md

 ### Optional Flags

 * `-incluster` - configure the context of where this controller is to run.
 If it is inside a Kubernetes cluster, safe defaults will be used to fetch API data from environment variables.
+* `-cleansubscriptions` - enable influx subscription cleanup
+* `-influxurl` - set the url to the `influxd` server.
+Needs to include the schema, host and port values.  eg: `http://localhost:8086`
+* `-influxusername` - set the username for influx connection
+* `-influxpassword` - set the password for the influx connection
+* `-influxssl` - set the http schema through this property
+* `-influxunsafessl` - skip ssl verification
 * `-kubeconfig` - path to the `kubectl` configuration file.
 * `-prefixname` - a custom prefix string to use for filtering `ConfigMaps` coming from the Kubernetes API
 * `-loglevel` - a value of `0-5` for capturing `panic -> debug` log messages.